 I went on a short hike to the pretty remote Millomeris Waterfalls, which were well worth the detour for a bit of quiet nature time.

 I didn’t see anyone else for a few hours during this little excursion.
-And it was a very remote road, a lot to ask for my tiny car, the ones Europeans love.
+And it was a very remote road, a lot to ask for my tiny car (that Europeans love).

 11. Mount Olympos